Road Safety & Maintenance

 Total: $304,908 (with pending aid from Lebanon County - $8,068)

 Paving is a labor intensive, unpredictable project.
-Success is vastly dependent upon weather and timing.
+Completion is vastly dependent upon weather and timing.
 Pavement cannot be laid in wet conditions and hot mix asphalt is only produced May through October.
 Prior to paving, crews prep the roadway in areas where special attention is needed.
 This can range from raising sewer manholes to milling - removing the top layer - along driveways so that the added material keeps all features on the same level surface.

 Once paving crews arrive, residents are expected to have the roadway clear of any parked cars, low lying tree limbs, trash cans, nets, etc. Work can begin as early as 6:00 a.m. and continue until 8:00 p.m.
 Rarely do crews operate over a weekend, but it has happened if conditions were not optimal during the week.
 Vehicle access to a property can be restricted briefly during paving or milling operations.
 We recommend residents take precautions when scheduling affairs around this time of year.
 We do send out notification to those who may be directly affected: residents, postal service, and waste haulers, but sometimes we only find out from contractors three (3) days before the project is set to begin.
 Once we have a more definite day the project will begin, project details, progress and notifications of changes in the schedule will be posted on our Facebook page.